hakan42/marvin.robot/README.md

 A person record is then added in the personentry table with relation STRANGER.
 Change this to FRIEND and refresh the page.

-There is a swagger ui included on http://localhost:9090/swagger-ui/index.html To initialise Marvin, use the POST /initialise endpoint.
+There is a swagger ui included on http://localhost:9090/swagger-ui/index.html To add environment descriptions, use the /environment endpoint.
+To initialise Marvin, use the POST /initialise endpoint.
 That will clear it's memory and populate the vector store.

 ## Cool things to try